 Bioterrorism, Fake News & Alternative Facts

-Firestorm Expert Council member, Steve Crimando, is an internationally known consultant and educator specializing in the application of the behavioral sciences in homeland and private security, violence prevention, crisis management and disaster response.
+Steve Crimando is an internationally known consultant and educator specializing in the application of the behavioral sciences in homeland and private security, violence prevention, crisis management and disaster response.
 He has graciously allowed us to share his newest article Bioterrorism, Fake News and Alternative Facts.
 In this article, he discusses bioterrorism, the new media landscape and the potential for hyperaccelerated epidemic hysteria.